Hi

 Please take your time with the survey to get it done quickly.

-Pay attention to details, such as specific dates or times mentioned in the question, as they can trip you up if answered incorrectly.
+Please pay attention to details, such as specific dates or times mentioned in the question, as they can trip you up if you answer them incorrectly.

-If you encounter an attention-check question and need help answering it, contact the survey provider for clarification.
+If you encounter an attention-check question and need help answering it, please get in touch with the survey provider for clarification.

 It’s better to ask for help than risk being disqualified from future surveys because of incorrect answers on an attention check question.